Misty Programming Language:Functions

 def second: "VORPAL"

-The not equal function can take two or three input values.
-The first two input values are values to be compared.
-The optional third input value is a tolerance.
+The not equal function can take two or three arguments.
+The first two arguments are values to be compared.
+The optional third argument is a tolerance.
 When comparing numbers, the tolerance is a number that indicates the allowable difference.
 When comparing texts, the tolerance is a logical that if true ignores case.

-The get function takes two input values.
-The first input value is an array, record, or text.
-The second input value is an element number or key.
+The get function takes two arguments.
+The first argument is an array, record, or text.
+The second argument is an element number or key.
 It returns an element, a property, or a character, or null.

 Callback